robweber/xbmcbackup/README.md

 1. I can't see any restore points when choosing "Restore", what is the problem?

-···If you've created restore points with an older version of the addon (pre 0.3.6) you may see this issue.
+	If you've created restore points with an older version of the addon (pre 0.3.6) you may see this issue.
 New versions of the addon look for a file called xbmcbackup.val to validate that a folder is a valid restore archive.
 Your older restore folders may not have this file.
 All you need to do is create a blank text file and rename it to xbmcbackup.val.
 Then put this file inside the archive directory.
-Your restore points should show up after selecting "Restore" in the addon again. ···
+Your restore points should show up after selecting "Restore" in the addon again.

-···Several settings aren't being restored, this includes views, weather, etc. How do I get these back? ···
+	Several settings aren't being restored, this includes views, weather, etc. How do I get these back?

-···GUISETTINGS.xml is a configuration file used heavily by Kodi for remembering GUI specific settings.
+	GUISETTINGS.xml is a configuration file used heavily by Kodi for remembering GUI specific settings.
 Due to the fact that Kodi reads this file on startup, and writes from memory to this file on shutdown; it is not possible to restore this file while Kodi is running.
 This addon attempts to restore what settings it can via the JSONRPC interface, however you will still most likely be missing your specific skin settings and view settings.
 To get these back you must manually move this file from your backup archives if you wish to restore it.
-User SouthMark has posted the following steps for restoring in the OpenELEC system where this is more difficult: ···
+User SouthMark has posted the following steps for restoring in the OpenELEC system where this is more difficult:

-··1.
-Run the restore of your backup
+	1. Run the restore of your backup
-··2.
-SSH using putty to the IP Address of your media centre username: root Password openelec ··3.
-Type "systemctl stop xbmc.service" - Your media center machine should now go blank ··5.
-Connect to your machine using WinSCP and copy the guisettings.xml file to the userdata folder (this is the guisettings.xml file from your backup), alternatively you can copy this file directly to an SMB share and use putty to move it to the right spot.
+	2. SSH using putty to the IP Address of your media centre username: root Password openelec
+	3. Type "systemctl stop xbmc.service" - Your media center machine should now go blank
+	5. Connect to your machine using WinSCP and copy the guisettings.xml file to the userdata folder (this is the guisettings.xml file from your backup), alternatively you can copy this file directly to an SMB share and use putty to move it to the right spot.
-··6. go back to your putty window and type "systemctl start xbmc.service"
+	6. go back to your putty window and type "systemctl start xbmc.service"

 2. Why is the Addon prompting me to restart Kodi to continue?

-···If you have an advancedsettings file in your restore folder the addon will ask you if you want to restore this file and restart Kodi to continue.
+	If you have an advancedsettings file in your restore folder the addon will ask you if you want to restore this file and restart Kodi to continue.
 This is because the advancedsettings file may contain path substitution information that you want to be loaded when doing the rest of your restore.
 By restoring this file and restarting Kodi it will be loaded and the rest of your files will go where they are supposed to.
-If you know your file does not contain any path substitutions you can select "no" and continue as normal. ···
+If you know your file does not contain any path substitutions you can select "no" and continue as normal.